taspinar/twitterscraper/README.md

 looking for older past data to make a model from.
 With TwitterScraper there is no such limitation.

+Per Tweet it scrapes the following information:
++ Username and Full Name
++ Tweet-id
++ Tweet text
++ Tweet timestamp
++ No. of likes
++ No. of replies
++ No. of retweets

 # Installation

 To install **twitterscraper**: